 At about this time he was asked to cover the art auction scene for House and Garden and wrote a column for seven years.
 He has also written for the Observer, Evening Standard and New Statesman.

 In 1995 Jamie Maclean founded the Erotic Review, handing over the editorship to Rowan Pelling after two years but remaining as publisher; together they continued to build up the magazine’s readership, which eventually gained a readership of 30,000.
 He resumed as ER’s editor in 2007.
 Contributors included Naim Attallah, Joseph Connolly, Kate Copstick, Alan Jenkins, Simon Raven, Auberon Waugh, Alain de Botton, A C Grayling, DBC Pierre, Barry Humphries, Brian Sewell, Malachi O’Doherty and many others.
 In 2016 he co-edited an anthology of erotic short fiction with Mariella Frostrup, Desire.

-Elena joined CMM in 2017 with the vision to curate a non-fiction wellbeing and lifestyle author list.
+Elena joined CMM in 2017 with the vision to curate a non-fiction wellbeing and lifestyle writer list.
 It will push boundaries, enrich readers knowledge and inspire them to explore what happiness and health means for them, across a diverse range of genres including; self-help, mental health, nutrition and lived experiences.
-For her fiction list, Elena is looking for original psychological thrillers.
+For her fiction list, Elena is looking for original psychological thrillers and ‘contemporary lives’ stories.